gsinghg19/junior-fsdev-challenge-mycopy/README.md

 ### Set-up

-To run the app, install dependencies viathe command:
+To run the app, install dependencies via the command:

 ```
 npm install